breakdowns/slam-mirrorbot/README.md

 A folder named accounts will be created which will contain keys for the service accounts

-**NOTE:** If you have created SAs in past from this script, you can also just re download the keys by running:
+**NOTE**: If you have created SAs in past from this script, you can also just re download the keys by running:
 ```
 python3 gen_sa_accounts.py --download-keys project_id
 ```